prmr/SoftwareDesign/modules/Module-04.md

 8     else if( q == 0 ) // One root
 9     {
 10      return new double[]{-b/2*a};
 11    }
 12    else // No root
 13    {
 14       return new double[0];
 15    }
 16  }
 ```

 Here we can intuitively see that the code structure has three "natural" pieces that correspond to the three branches of the `if-else` statement.
 According to the principles of structural testing we would want to find test cases that at least execute these three branches.
 For example: `(3,4,1),(0,0,1),(3,2,1)`.

 To support formal reasoning about code structure, we rely on the concept of a **control-flow graph (CFG)**.
 A CFG is a model of a UUT that represents all possible paths of execution through the CFG.
 Nodes in the graph correspond to either **basic blocks** or **banching statements**.
 Basic blocks are sequences of statements with a single entry and exit point (they are always executed together).
 Edges in the graph represent possible **control flow**, that is, the possibility that the program execution proceeds from one node to another.
-The following is the CFG for the roots function:
+The figure below shows the CFG for the roots function.
+In this diagram circles represent start and end nodes, boxes represent basic blocks, and diamonds represent branching statements, with the control flow for both true (solid) and false (dashed) conditions.

 ![CFG Example](figures/m04-CFG.png)